AUSTRALIAN CITIZENS VISITING ITALY

 TRAVEL INFO AND ETIAS REQUIREMENTS

-An ETIAS authorization will be required for every Australian citizen for short-stay period in Italy starting from 2021.
+An ETIAS authorisation will be required for every Australian citizen for short-stay period in Italy starting from 2021.

 A valid passport is required to enter Italy.
 All tourists entering Italian territory from another (Schengen country) are exempted from presenting their passports to Italian authorities.
 In this case, a national identity card is the only document needed.